 - Turn left and walk along the main road (On its left side) about 2.5 Km back to the starting point (1).

-- After about 1.7 Km we can spot to our left the famous “Lot’s wife” rock pillar associated with location where Lot’s wife looked back, and was turned into a pillar of salt.
+- After about 1.7 Km we can spot to our left the famous “Lot’s wife” rock pillar associated with the location where Lot’s wife looked back, and was turned into a pillar of salt.

 Get the Detailed Hiking Maps and GPS files for this hike for just 5$